smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ### Deploy SmartCity Application

-1. Run the command for the SmartCity application deployment with expected result as below.
+1. Run the command for the SmartCity application deployment with expected result as below:
 ```shell
 # cd cli-scripts/
 # ./04_apply.sh